Hydroflight Athlete – Bryan Finne

-H2RO Magazine has had our eyes on Bryan Finne for a while now and we are stoked to see that he qualified for this year’s 2013 Flyboard World Cup happening in Doha, Qatar (November 7, 8 and 9th).
+H2RO Magazine has had our eyes on Bryan Finne for a while now and we are stoked to see that he qualified for the 2013 Flyboard World Cup happening in Doha, Qatar (November 7, 8 and 9th).
 Bryan flies with Flyboard Funatix out of Washington State and as you’ll see from his videos he’s got a great riding style and isn’t afraid to have fun with the sport.

 H2RO MAGAZINE EXCLUSIVE INTERVIEW